lihaoxiang-20/lihaoxiang-20.github.io/_pages/about.md

 ## 🔬Research Experiences

-1. The candidate played a key role in the Urban Science SRT project by constructing a city traffic monitoring system, focusing on network establishment, data scraping and storage.
-They matched road network structures, utilized Python multithreading for data scraping, stored data in MySQL, and applied reinforcement learning for route optimization.
-They also co-authored a paper accepted by CIKM 2023.
+1. Urban Science SRT project under the guidance of professor Li Yong from the Department of Electronics, which established a system for constructing, crawling, and storing urban traffic conditions, and utilized reinforcement learning to plan travel routes.
+The paper[https://dl.acm.org/doi/10.1145/3583780.3614732] has been accepted by CIKM 2023.
+(2021-2022)

-2. In a medical engineering project, the candidate developed a simulation model for liver tumor thermal ablation, annotated tumor data, and trained a Unet model for automated preoperative segmentation of liver tumors.
+2. Liver tumor thermal ablation project under the guidance of professor Ying Kui, which proposed a liver tumor segmnetation model.
+(2022-2023)

-3. As a visiting scholar, the candidate researched NLP models to enhance hypothesis generation, fine-tuned the LLaMA model for improved scientific reasoning, and is preparing to submit their findings to the Nips Workshop.
+3. AI4Science project under the guidance of professor Zhou Bowen, which focus on enhance large language model's scientific reasoning ability.
+The paper[https://openreview.net/group?id=NeurIPS.cc/2023/Workshop/Instruction] has been accepted by NeurIPS 2023 Workshop on Instruction Tuning and Instruction Following (2023)

-4. The candidate conducted fetal MRI image processing research, creating a processing pipeline for fetal brain analysis, adapting Freesurfer for fetal images, and contributing to a paper accepted by RSNA.
-The project was highly rated in Tsinghua University's Academic Promotion Program 2023.
+4. MRI morphology analysis project under the guidance of professor Tian QiYuan, which focus on slice-to-volume reconstruction, AI tissue segmentation, and statistical analysis.
+The paper has been accepted by RSNA2023.